 103-23 Metropolitan Avenue near 71st Drive

 My daughter loves this beautiful new art studio, which offers drop-in sessions and party packages for children ages 4 and up.
-Choose from a variety of artist-led projects, from simple activities like collage, drawing and painting, to more specialized workshops.
-All packages include a special gift for the birthday child, personalized decorations, paper goods and beverages for the kids.
+Choose from a variety of artist-led projects, from simple activities like paint-your-own pottery or button collage on canvas.
+All packages include a special gift for the birthday child and personalized decorations.
 Parents provide the food and cake.
-Fired pottery and glass projects are available for pick up a week after the party.
-For additional info, email firstname.lastname@example.org.
+Fired pottery projects are available for pick up 10 days after the party.

 Plaster Party Place – Forest Hills